rjsf-team/react-jsonschema-form/docs/api-reference/utility-functions.md

 #### Returns
 - boolean: True if additional items is allowed, otherwise false

+### ariaDescribedByIds<T = any>()
+Return a list of element ids that contain additional information about the field that can be used to as the aria description of the field.

+#### Parameters
+- id: IdSchema<T> | string - Either simple string id or an IdSchema from which to extract it
+- [includeExamples=false]: boolean - Optional flag, if true, will add the `examplesId` into the list

+#### Returns
+- string: The string containing the list of ids for use in an `aria-describedBy` attribute

 ### asNumber()
 Attempts to convert the string into a number.
 If an empty string is provided, then `undefined` is returned.
 If a `null` is provided, it is returned.